Stacey Abrams Is Not A Magical Negro, So Stop Asking Her To Save The Country

 If Stacey Abrams can pull this off Biden should put her in charge of everything.
 The vaccine rollout.
 Writing and directing an alternate Game of Thrones ending.
 Running Major League Baseball, etc.— Molly Knight (@molly_knight) January 5, 2021

-It gets even creepier when you read the multiple tweets that were variations of “I want to leave my wife for Stacey Abrams and she’s cool with it.”
-One particularly disturbing tweet by a white dude said that he was leaving his wife to be a “foot-washer in Stacey Abrams’ troupe of roaming sex slaves.”
-I’ve got a challenge: compliment a Black woman without fetishizing her.
-Compliment-a-Black-woman -without-making-it-super-weird challenge!
+It gets even creepier when you read the multiple tweets that were variations of "I want to leave my wife for Stacey Abrams and she’s cool with it".
+One particularly disturbing tweet by a white dude said that he was leaving his wife to be a "foot-washer in Stacey Abrams’ troupe of roaming sex slaves".
+I’ve got a challenge: compliment a Black woman without fetishising her.
+Compliment-a-Black-woman-without-making-it-super-weird challenge!

 Advertisement